 - Do you have a large family?

 - Do you need a designated play area for the kids?

 All of these questions will help us get to know how you live and what your specific needs are so we can turn your vision into reality.

-It is also helpful if you bring ideas that you have found to the meeting.
+It is also helpful if you bring ideas that you have found to the design meeting.
 Find ideas from Pinterest, Google, magazines, YouTube, Home Renovations TV shows, and your own sketches or plans.
 Tell us why do you love these ideas and how these ideas will work in your home?
 You can print these ideas out or send us the links.